-The State of Oregon (where our main office is based, though we do serve Anchorage and Spokane, as well) has updated its data breach notification laws.
+The State of Oregon (where our main office is based, though we do serve Alaska, as well) has updated its data breach notification laws.
 If you live in Oregon and your personal information is exposed in a data breach (defined as “an unauthorized acquisition of computerized data that materially compromises the security, confidentiality or integrity of personal information that a person maintains”), notifications now have to be done with 45 days instead of the 60-days required by the federal government in the HIPAA Breach Notification Rules.

 In addition, the definition of personal information has been expanded to include first name or first initial and last name in combination with any of the following: